JensKnipper/greenmail-example/README.md

 ## About

-This small example application was planned to be shown in a talk at my employers - [OVSoftware](https://ovsoftware.de/) - internal conference.
-Due to the current Corona situation the conference was cancelled.
-Still I would like to share the results of my research.

 This is an example application in which you can create notes and send them via mail.
 Notes can also be created by incoming mails to the address specified in the `application.config` file.
-All the mails will remail local due to [GreenMail](https://greenmail-mail-test.github.io/greenmail/) running in the background as a mock SMTP server.
+All the mails will remain local due to [GreenMail](https://greenmail-mail-test.github.io/greenmail/) running in the background as a mock SMTP server.
 You can use the included [RoundCube](https://roundcube.net/) instance to read and send mails.
 Mail sending and receiving is tested with integration tests using GreenMail.

-Please do not use the code for receiving mail as an example.
-I had no idea how to do it properly and the application is only intended to be a showcase for GreenMail.
-Currently receiving mails does not work with changed ports, that is why you have to turn off the GreenMail docker container before executing the tests.

 ## Running the application

 ### Setup
-* create the application: `mvn clean package`
+* create the application: `mvn package`
 * start up the docker dependencies: `docker-compose up -d`
 * run the application: `java -jar target/greenmail-example-0.0.1-SNAPSHOT.jar`